-

 Si Chi Chun: Spring of the Four Seasons - Exquisite Taiwanese Oolong

-Si Ji Chun (Chinese: 四季春, pinyin: Sì Jì Chūn), which translates as "Four Seasons of Spring", is one of the most famous and beloved Taiwanese oolongs.
-Its uniqueness lies in the possibility of harvesting throughout the year, which gives the tea a special versatility and unique taste.
+Si Ji Chun (Chinese: 四季春, pinyin: Sì Jì Chūn), which translates as "Four Seasons of Spring," is one of Taiwan's most famous and beloved oolongs.
+Its uniqueness lies in its ability to be harvested year-round, giving the tea its unique complexity and inimitable flavor.

-Si Ji Chun is grown at an altitude of 200-600 meters, mainly in Nantou Province, among flowering gardens.
-Due to the resistance of the variety and the unique climatic conditions of Taiwan, this tea is harvested four times a year.
-The tea received its name for the unusual freshness of the aroma and taste, bright and floral.
-It is rich in essential oils, which has a calming effect on the body.
-It also contains many vitamins and antioxidants.
+Si Ji Chun is grown at altitudes of 200-600 meters, primarily in Nantou Province, amidst blooming orchards.
+Due to the variety's resilience and Taiwan's unique climate, this tea is harvested four times a year.
+It gets its name from its exceptionally fresh aroma and vibrant, floral flavor.
+Rich in essential oils, it has a calming effect on the body.
+It is also rich in vitamins and antioxidants.

 The high content of essential oils has a calming effect.
 Vitamins help strengthen the immune system.
-The antioxidants in the composition help cleanse the body of waste and toxins, improve the condition of the skin.
-Tea normalizes metabolism.
-Acting gently, it relieves fatigue and nervous tension.
+Antioxidants help cleanse the body of waste and toxins, improving skin condition.
+The tea normalizes metabolism.
+Its gentle action relieves fatigue and nervous tension.

 What is special about Si Ji Chun?

-- Multiple Harvesting: Unlike many other teas, Si Ji Chun is harvested up to seven times a year.
-Each harvest imparts its own unique notes and flavors to the tea.
+- Multiple harvesting: Unlike many other tea varieties, Si Ji Chun is harvested up to seven times a year.
+Each harvest imparts its own unique notes and flavor nuances.

-- Balanced taste: Si Ji Chun has a harmonious combination of sweetness, light sourness and floral aromas.
-The taste may vary depending on the time of harvest, but always remains fresh and pleasant.
+- Balanced flavor: Si Ji Chun boasts a harmonious blend of sweetness, slight sourness, and floral aromas.
+The flavor may vary depending on the harvest time, but it always remains fresh and pleasant.

 - Floral Notes: One of the distinctive features of Si Ji Chun is its pronounced floral notes, reminiscent of jasmine, lilac or osmanthus.

-- Mild effect: This tea has a tonic effect, but does not excite the nervous system.
-It helps to relax and concentrate.
+- Gentle effect: This tea has a tonic effect without stimulating the nervous system.
+It promotes relaxation and focus.

 How to brew Si Ji Chun?

-To fully reveal all the nuances of the taste of this tea, it is recommended to use the following brewing parameters:
+To fully appreciate the nuances of this tea's flavor, we recommend using the following brewing parameters:

 - Water temperature: 90-95°C